 Or, Irene at 330-495-4559 (call/text); firstname.lastname@example.org

 Caring for Our Church: Planting, weeding, and general maintenance of our grounds could be accomplished on a scheduled basis to allow needed distancing, if you desire, just call the church CUCC church office at 330-499-6471 or email us at email@example.com.
 A system is posted on the bulletin board for your use; it shows what regular tasks are not yet accomplished.
 When a task is completed, please just indicate the date it was done.
 If you wish to assist and need access, please call the church office.
 Thank You!

-Canton Sunday Picnic & Calvary Mission For now, we will collect monetary donations through our online giving website at https://www.cucccanton.org/online-giving-offering Those donations can be made to either the Canton Sunday Picnic (CSP) or the Canton Calvary Mission.
+Calvary Mission: We collect monetary donations through our online giving website at https://www.cucccanton.org/online-giving-offering There, donations can be made to the Canton Calvary Mission.

 The Canton Sunday Picnic has been ongoing, and we have determined a safer way to allow our resumption of this mission!
 We will look to begin donating prepared batches of soups and stews, which can be created in our church kitchen by households and/or groups of people who agree that they are able to work safely in person with each other.
 The soup would then be transported by a volunteer of the CUCC to New Vision and would then be served for us, NOT by us.
 What is needed - volunteers willing to assist in any of these tasks:

 1. To select a soup or stew for 50 either from your own healthy recipes or by using our new Soup and Stew binder, available in the church entryway.